 If a borrower dies, every Federal Student Loan they carry will be discharged.
-This debt is not considered part of their estate nor will assets from their estate be pursued by either the Department of Education or their loan servicer If a parent that has taken out a PLUS loan for their loved one, it will be discharged if either the parent or the student dies.
-Again, neither the Department of Education nor the loan servicer will pursue the assets of the estate for the parent of the student.
+This debt is not considered part of their estate nor will assets from their estate be pursued by either the Department of Education or their loan servicer.
+If a parent has taken out a PLUS loan for their loved one.
+It will be discharged if either the parent or the student dies.
+Again, neither the Department of Education nor the student loan discharge will pursue the assets of the estate for the parent of the student.

 If the student loan was a Federal Perkins Loan, a death certificate must be provided to the school attended by either a family member or a legal representative to begin the discharge process.
 If it was a Direct Loan or a Federal Family Education Loan, the death certificate must be given to the loan servicer to begin discharge.